-Defamation is a criminal act under Art.
-157 of the Latvian Criminal Code.
-Defamation is defined as “knowingly commit[ting] intentional distribution of fictions, knowing them to be untrue and defamatory of another person, in printed or otherwise reproduced material, as well as orally, if such has been committed publicly”.
+Defamation (Criminal Code Art.
+157) : Defined as “knowingly commit[ting] intentional distribution of fictions, knowing them to be untrue and defamatory of another person, in printed or otherwise reproduced material, as well as orally, if such has been committed publicly”.

 Criminal defamation is normally punished with fines or community service.
-However, if defamation is committed by means of the mass media, the is increased and may include temporary deprivation of liberty (imprisonment), community service, or a fine (Art.
-157, par.
-2).
+However, if defamation is committed by means of the mass media, the punishment is increased and may include temporary deprivation of liberty, community service, or a fine (Art.
+157(2)).

 Criminal Defamation of Public Officials

 Criminal Defamation of the State and its Symbols